hlancia/Cross-Species-Therapeutic-Target-Discovery-in-Lupus-Nephritis/README.md

 This repository presents an end-to-end computational framework for therapeutic target discovery in lupus nephritis through the integration of independent human and mouse transcriptomic datasets.

-By combining human single-cell RNA sequencing, cross-species validation, and human spatial transcriptomics, the workflow prioritizes macrophage-associated therapeutic targets supported by multiple orthogonal lines of biological evidence.
+By combining **human single-cell RNA sequencing, cross-species validation,** and **human spatial transcriptomics**, the workflow prioritizes macrophage-associated therapeutic targets supported by multiple orthogonal lines of biological evidence.

 The project illustrates how reproducible computational biology can accelerate target discovery and support translational research in autoimmune disease.